vlang/v/README.md

 Most changes in the syntax are handled via vfmt automatically.

 The V core APIs (primarily the `os` module) will also have minor changes until they are stabilized in V 1.0.
-Of course the APIs will grow after that, but without breaking existing code.
+Of course, the APIs will grow after that, but without breaking existing code.

 After the 1.0 release V is going to be in the "feature freeze" mode.
 That means no breaking changes